riquene-n1/WEB_PROJECT_CIGI/README.md

 ## Features
 - Basic pages: Home (search), Login/Sign‑up and Admin with a modern layout
-- Product search with filters for model, specification and tolerance
+- Product search with drop-down filters for model, specification and tolerance
 - Server API `/api/chains` supports query parameters for filtered search
 - Registered users can view their recent search history
 - Guest searches are kept only for the current session
 - Admin page allows adding, updating or removing products
+- Users can change their password after logging in
 - Default admin credentials are `admin`/`admin`
 - Each result links to a dedicated detail page
 - Dedicated History page shows your recent searches